-Julie Tappendorf Ancel Glink 140 South Dearborn Street, 6th Floor Chicago, IL 60603 (312) 604-9182

-James A. Flesch (retired)

-18. Legal Activities: Describe the most significant legal activities you have pursued, including significant litigation which did not progress to trial or legal matters that did not involve litigation.
+Julie Tappendorf Ancel Glink 140 South Dearborn Street, 6th Floor Chicago, IL 60603 (312) 604-9182 James A. Flesch (retired) 18.
+Legal Activities: Describe the most significant legal activities you have pursued, including significant litigation which did not progress to trial or legal matters that did not involve litigation.
 Describe fully the nature of your participation in these activities.
 List any client(s) or organization(s) for whom you performed lobbying activities and describe the lobbying activities you performed on behalf of such client(s) or organizations(s).
 (Note: As to any facts requested in this question, please omit any information protected by the attorney-client privilege.)

-In addition to the cases I have litigated in court, I have represented scores of individuals in employment and civil rights matters that I resolved pre-suit or during administrative proceedings through confidential settlement agreements.
-I have also been involved in various other legal activities.
-For instance, starting in the mid-2000s and continuing to the present, I have counseled many not-for-profit entities on employment-related matters, including policy review, training, and advising on discipline and terminations.
-Further, from 2018 through the present, I have served as a monitor of consent decrees resolving employment cases brought by the Illinois Attorney General.

-At my firm, I have played a significant role in hiring and managing associates and staff, and in managing the summer associate program.
-I also have been involved in mentoring and training associate attorneys at my firm.
+In addition to the cases I litigated in court, I represented scores of individuals in employment and civil rights matters that I resolved pre-suit or during administrative proceedings through confidential settlement agreements.
+I was also involved in various other legal activities.
+For instance, starting in the mid-2000s continuing through 2022, I counseled many not-for-profit entities on employment-related matters, including policy review, training, and advising on discipline and terminations.
+Further, from 2018 through 2022, I served as a monitor of consent decrees resolving employment cases brought by the Illinois Attorney General.
+At my firm, I played a significant role in hiring and managing associates and staff, and in managing the summer associate program.
+I was also involved in mentoring and training associate attorneys at my firm.
 My mentoring experience has extended beyond my firm to the Hispanic legal community (I was awarded the Mentor of the Year award by the Hispanic Lawyers' Association of Illinois in 2007).
 In 2019, I was selected to mentor law students at Harvard Law School as part of the Wasserstein Public Interest Fellowship.
+As a judge, I was appointed by the Chief Judge to serve on the Northern District of Illinois Diversity, Equity and Inclusion Committee and the Information Technology Committee.
 I have not performed any lobbying activities or registered as a lobbyist.
 19. Teaching: What courses have you taught?
 For each course, state the title, the institution at which you taught the course, the years in which you taught the course, and describe briefly the subject matter of the course and the major topics taught.
 If you have a syllabus of each course, provide four (4) copies to the committee.
 None.

 20. Deferred Income/ Future Benefits: List the sources, amounts and dates of all anticipated receipts from deferred income arrangements, stock, options, uncompleted contracts and other future benefits which you expect to derive from previous business relationships, professional services, firm memberships, former employers, clients or customers.
 Describe the arrangements you have made to be compensated in the future for any financial or business interest.
+None.